Notice

 • What are the specific mechanics of this?

-• Is SAT/ACT test prep part of the program?
+• Is SAT/ACT test preparation part of the program?

 Yes, standardized test preparation is built into the program starting in 9th grade.
 Students take ACT Aspire in 9th grade.
 By junior year (at the latest), they will take the ACT, with ongoing support and resources to help them prepare.

-• How do the concurrent enrollment university courses work?
+• How do concurrent enrollment university courses work?

 Every ASU Prep student is able to take up to 6 credits per semester of ASU courses.
 These courses replace high school level courses and students receive concurrent credit for both high school and college.

-These courses are scheduled flexibly around their TLL commitments, allowing students to balance high school and college coursework.
+These courses are scheduled flexibly around their ASU Prep Levitt Lab commitments, allowing students to balance high school and college coursework.
 Students can also enroll in online courses through ASU’s Universal Learner and ASU Prep Digital programs.

 • What college courses are available?

 ASU Prep students can take any college course for which they meet the prerequisite requirements.
-TLL students also have access to the full ASU Prep Digital course catalog.
+ASU Prep Levitt Lab students also have access to the full ASU Prep Digital course catalog.

 • Is Khan Academy part of the program?

-Yes, but The Levitt Lab is not part of Khan World School.
-TLL students use Khan Academy’s online tools as part of their coursework, but the school itself is a hybrid, in-person experience.
+Yes, but ASU Prep Levitt Lab is not part of Khan World School.
+ASU Prep Levitt Lab students use Khan Academy’s online tools as part of their coursework, but the school itself is a hybrid, in-person experience.

-While TLL and KWS share a mastery-based learning approach, TLL is structured around on-campus collaboration, real-world projects and small-group Socratic discussions.
+While ASU Prep Levitt Lab and KWS share a mastery-based learning approach, this program is structured around on-campus collaboration, real-world projects and small-group Socratic discussions.

 • Is this the same as Khan World School at ASU Prep?

 No, but it shares similar principles.
-Khan World School at ASU Prep is a distinct program that is entirely online, while students at The Levitt Lab have a hybrid schedule and leverage Khan Academy’s digital tools as part of their personalized learning journey.
+Khan World School at ASU Prep is a distinct program that is entirely online, while students at ASU Prep Levitt Lab have a flexible schedule and leverage Khan Academy’s digital tools as part of their personalized learning journey.

 • What is the tuition?

-As an Arizona public charter school, our program is tuition-free for full-time students who are Arizona residents.
+As an Arizona public charter school, ASU Prep Tempe powered by The Levitt Lab is tuition-free for full-time Arizona residents.

 • Where is the school located?